veena1486/100-days-of-code/log.md

 **(b) Thoughts/Insights:**
 It was quite exhilarating experience to finally be able to create an interactive plot.
 However, still need to learn to format the graph a little better for publication purpose.

+## Day 11- 19 May, 2020
+**(a) Today's Progress:**
+Struggling with adding labels to the time series plot.
+I am trying to use the ggrepel package to label the trendlines for each country.
+However, it's not providing the result as expected.
+So, exploration continues!!

+**(b) Thoughts/Insights:**
+Certain codes work beautifully and immediately while some make you weep.
+Currently, I am struggling with the seemingly most simple package.
+I must be missing something.